dirkmueller/presentation-nashville-logclassify/presentation.md

 - The red dots show target vectors
 - This representation shows all the vectors in order, though we will look for the distances of each target vector to any baseline vectors
-- We can use a learning model to detect the red dots
+- Next we will see how to interpret those vectors

-### Nearest Neighbors Unsupervised Learner
+### Nearest Neighbors
 <img data-src="images/knn.png" class="plain"/>

 Note:
 - Nearest Neighbors learns from baseline vectors
-- It enables efficient regression analysis
-- Can be used to quickly computes the distance of a new vector to the baseline
+- It enables efficient regression analysis that can be used to quickly compute the distance of targets vectors to the baselines

 ### kNeighbors computes vector's distance